Deadpikle/SimpleInventory/README.md

 * Run daily or weekly reports to see how much income you generated, how many items were sold, and how much profit you made
 * Run inventory reports to see how much was in stock on any given date
 * View details on when items were sold or when the quantity of an item was adjusted down to the second

+## Default username and password

+The default username is `admin`, and the default password is `changeme`.
+Please change the password before you use this in real life!

 ## What sorts of things would be nice to add?